Transitioning from College to Career: A Roadmap for Autistic Graduates

 Whether to disclose your autism to potential or current employers is entirely your choice, and there's no universally right answer.
 Some autistic professionals find that disclosure allows them to request beneficial accommodations and reduces the stress of masking.
 Others prefer to keep this information private, at least initially.

 If you do choose to disclose, focus on framing it around your strengths and what you need to do your best work.
-For example: “I'm autistic, which means I have exceptional attention to detail and focus, though I work best with clear written instructions and minimal sensory distractions.”
+You might say something like, "I'm autistic, which means I have exceptional attention to detail and focus, though I work best with clear written instructions and minimal sensory distractions."
+This approach emphasizes your value while setting the stage for any necessary accommodations.

 Legal protections exist under the Americans with Disabilities Act for employees who require reasonable accommodations.
+However, you only need to disclose if you want to request specific accommodations.
 Take time to consider what feels right for your situation, and know that you can always make different choices as you gain more workplace experience.

 Requesting Workplace Accommodations

 Reasonable accommodations can make the difference between struggling to survive and genuinely thriving in your career.
-Common accommodations for autistic employees include:
+Common accommodations for autistic employees include noise-canceling headphones, flexible scheduling, written instructions for tasks, regular check-ins with supervisors, modified lighting, or the option to work remotely.

 When requesting accommodations, be specific about what you need and how it will help you perform your job effectively.
+You don't need to provide extensive medical details, just enough information to explain why the accommodation is necessary.
 Most employers want their employees to succeed and are willing to make reasonable adjustments.

 Managing the Social Landscape of Work

 Start by observing workplace culture and norms.
 How do colleagues communicate?
 What's the typical dress code?
 When do people typically arrive and leave?
+How are breaks handled?
 Observation helps you understand expectations that might never be explicitly stated.

 Building Sustainable Career Habits